Most Restricted Places on earth include places on the planet that are either completely forbidden to visitors or have highly restricted access.

 The island is privately owned by Wall Street Financer Louis Bacon.

-The Island has been held privately from the last many years.
+The Island has been held privately for the last many years.
 Since it is private property and is not open to the public.

 The owner of the island hasn’t developed it commercially.
 In fact, he has helped preserve the island by planting oak trees and helping preserve the local bird species.